cb-repo/P007-MOTOR_MOUNT_22-25_FACEPLATE/README.md

 <img src="assets/1.0_FACEPLATES.JPG" width="400">

 Each FACEPLATE is designed to easily and rigidly panel mount a single 22 or 25mm motor to your desired chassis.
-This product was orignially designed for beetle weight combat robotics but is suitable as a sustitute mount for any application using these motors.
+This product was orignially designed for combat robotics but is suitable as a mount for any application using these motors.

-This is a [New Zealand](https://www.google.co.nz/maps/place/Christchurch+New+Zealand) based product by [cb-technology](https://www.cb-technology.co.nz/), Connor Benton.
+Developed, assembled, and tested in [Christchurch, New Zealand](https://www.google.co.nz/maps/place/Christchurch+New+Zealand), by Connor Benton.

 #### 22mm MOTOR